genosse-einhorn/inf-setup/README.md

 `.INF` files were introduced during the Win95 era.
 Apart from .INF files for drivers, things are basically on life support.
 You should expect INF-based installations to become more buggy over time.

 The tool `makeinf.py` takes a directory of files and creates a .INF file to install these files.
-It can place the files into a directory
-(to be copied on a CD or whatever) or use `IEXPRESS.EXE` to create a self-extracting archive.
+It can place the files into a directory (to be copied on a CD or whatever), pack them in CAB files and distribute them onto floppies, or use `IEXPRESS.EXE` to create a self-extracting archive.
 Also, a *bootstrap EXE* is included which will launch the INF file using the right DLL and makes sure to install with administrator privileges under Vista or newer.

 # Requirements

 The python script needs at least Python 3.4 (upgrading to a newer version of Python is not planned for the foreseeable future so that it will continue to run on Windows XP).

-Generating a self-extracting archive exe requires `IEXPRESS` which is only available on Windows, the other features work fine under other operating systems.
+Generating a self-extracting archive exe requires `IEXPRESS` which is only available on Windows.
+Generating a floppy distribution requires `MAKECAB`, which is also only available on Windows.
+The other features work fine under other operating systems.

 The bootstrap executable is compiled using MSVC6, and can also be compiled with MinGW on Linux.